TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 This file displays the unit's name, current HP, and equipped weapon in the unit's hover window.

-You can toggle between the two versions of this file by opening 0_unitwindow-config.js in a text editor and changing MEDIUM_SHOWS_STATS to true or false.
+You can toggle between the two versions of this file by opening 0_unitwindow-editables.js in a text editor and changing MediumShowsStats to true or false.

 MediumShowsStats = true;
  - This window shows the unit's Atk and Agi MediumShowsStats = false;
  - This window shows the unit's Level and EXP instead.

-Alternatively, if you just aren't a fan of either of these and want to keep the vanilla medium-sized window, then simply don't put the unitwindow-medium.js file in your Plugin folder, and the SRPG Studio default version will be used instead.
+Alternatively, if you just aren't a fan of either of these and want to keep the vanilla medium-sized window, then simply don't put the R-unitwindow-med.js file in your Plugin folder, and the SRPG Studio default version will be used instead.
-This version of the window shows the unit's name, class, and current HP alongside an HP bar.
+The vanilla version of the window shows the unit's name, class, and current HP alongside an HP bar.

 I included a comparison image of each version of the medium size to help you make an educated decision :)